SpikeInterface/spikeinterface/doc/index.rst

     To see reelased documention this is here https://spikeinterface.readthedocs.io/en/stable

-    Actual OLD API release is 0.12.0.
+    Actual  API released is 0.12.0.

 .. image:: images/logo.png
   :scale: 100 %